Automated-Datavault-Schema-Evolution/DataLake/README.md

 with an increased buffer to avoid large task warnings. `SPARK_ADAPTIVE_EXECUTION` and `SPARK_DYNAMIC_SHUFFLE_TRACKING` allow Spark to optimize shuffle partitions and scale executors dynamically without restarting the application.

+When `SPARK_AUTOSCALE` is enabled the application will use the Docker API to start additional Spark worker containers when existing workers exceed `SPARK_WORKER_CPU_THRESHOLD` percent CPU usage.
+Workers are named using `SPARK_WORKER_CONTAINER_PREFIX` and will not exceed `SPARK_WORKER_MAX`.

 When the Kafka backlog exceeds `KAFKA_BACKLOG_THRESHOLD`, messages are drained in batches of size `BACKLOG_BATCH_SIZE` until the backlog is cleared.